TokTok/spec/spec.md

 are not equal to current ones already used by other peers in the group chat.
-If two peers join the groupchat from two different endpoints there is a small possibility that both will be given the same peer number however this possibility is low enough in practice that is is not an issue.
+If two peers join the groupchat from two different endpoints there is a small possibility that both will be given the same peer number however this possibility is low enough in practice that is not an issue.

-Temporary invited groupchat connections are groupchat connections to the groupchat inviter used by groupchat peers to bootstrap themselves the the groupchat.
+Temporary invited groupchat connections are groupchat connections to the groupchat inviter used by groupchat peers to bootstrap themselves the groupchat.
 They are the same thing as connections to groupchat peers via friend connections except that they are discarded after the peer is fully connected to the group chat.